 - 1. Read the instructions for administering the five items carefully.
 If you are the coach of the sport that the athlete wants to participate in, you may not be the tester.
 Notify the Athletic Director that a new tester must be assigned. - 2.
 The test can be given in any time frame and in any order.
-Any of the five items may be retested up to the number of times defined by your APP district policy.
-Only the best scores should be recorded.
+The APP Physical Fitness Test will only be offered once, on specific date, for each athletic season.
+Fall season Fitness tests will be on Thursday, August 14th at 10:00 am in the Stadium.
+One score should be recorded.
 For Swimming see APP Fitness packet (Page 6), for an alternative portion of the fitness test.
 For bowling and golf, students are not required to complete a physical fitness test. - Encourage the student to do his/her/they best on each test item.
 Before commencing with the test, inform the student of the minimum qualification requirement for each component.
 They MUST score in the 85th percentile for their age in 4 out of 5 test components. - 4.
 Return this score sheet to the Athletic Director's office as soon as the test is completed.